ether/etherpad-lite/doc/api/hooks_server-side.md

 * There was an authentication or authorization failure.
 * The failure was not already handled by an authFailure function from another plugin.
+* For authentication failures: The failure was not already handled by the authnFailure hook.
+* For authorization failures: The failure was not already handled by the authzFailure hook.

 Calling the provided callback with `[true]` tells Etherpad that the failure was handled and no further error handling is required.
 Calling the callback with